 Day of the Dead: understanding, preparations & purpose

-LIVE ONLINE.
-Day of the Dead: understanding, preparations & purpose; Oct 7; 6:30 Pm EST; Nanu Pagan
+recorded class.
+Day of the Dead: understanding, preparations & purpose; a recorded class taught by Nanu Pagan. $35.

 The Day of the Dead or Día de Muertos is an ever-evolving holiday that traces its earliest roots to the Aztec people in what is now central Mexico.
 The Aztecs used skulls to honor the dead a millennium before the Day of the Dead celebrations emerged.
 Skulls, like the ones once placed on Aztec temples, remain a key symbol in a tradition that has continued for more than six centuries in the annual celebration to honor and commune with those who have passed on.